15 Best Restaurants On The Isle of Skye For 2025

 Café Cùil, Carbost

-Best for: lunch, brunch and coffee
+Best for: lunch, brunch, cake, and coffee

 Location: Satran, Carbost, IV47 8SU

-Dishes include Scottish smoked mackerel on sourdough, Highland shakshuka, and poached eggs with parma and wild garlic pesto.
+The menu changes with the seasons, but expect dishes like Scottish smoked mackerel on sourdough, Highland shakshuka, and poached eggs with parma and wild garlic pesto.

 The Oyster Shed, Carbost